 The act was followed two days later by the formation of the National Commission on Terrorist Attacks Upon the United States.
 The bipartisan “9/11 Commission,” as it came to be known, was charged with investigating the events that lead up to September 11th.
 The 9/11 Commission Report was released on July 22, 2004.
 It named Khalid Sheikh Mohammed, the accused mastermind behind 9/11, “the principal architect of the 9/11 attacks.”

 Mohammed led propaganda operations for al Qaeda from 1999-2001.
 He was captured on March 1, 2003 by the Central Intelligence Agency and Pakistan’s Inter-Services Intelligence and interrogated before being imprisoned in Guantanamo Bay detention camp with four other accused terrorists charged with 9/11-related war crimes.
 The use of torture, including waterboarding, during Khalid Sheikh Mohammed’s interrogation has received international attention.
-In August 2019, a U.S. military court judge in Guantánamo Bay, Cuba set a trial date for Mohammed and the other four men charged with plotting the 9/11 terrorist attacks, to begin in 2021; it was later postponed because of the COVID-19 pandemic.
+In August 2019, a U.S. military court judge in Guantánamo Bay, Cuba set a trial date for Mohammed and the other four men charged with plotting the 9/11 terrorist attacks to begin in 2021; it was later postponed because of the COVID-19 pandemic.

 The 9/11 attacks had an immediate negative effect on the U.S. economy.
 Many Wall Street institutions, including the New York Stock Exchange, were evacuated during the attacks.
 On the first day of trading after the attacks, the market fell 7.1 percent, or 684 points.
 New York City’s economy alone lost 143,000 jobs a month and $2.8 billion wages in the first three months.
 The heaviest losses were in finance and air transportation, which accounted for 60 percent of lost jobs.
 The estimated cost of the World Trade Center damage is $60 billion.
 The cost to clean the debris at Ground Zero was $750 million.